PFM & Zirconia & Emax Crowns

-The choice of dental crown material may vary from area to area they are being used.
-For example, while Emax crowns are perfect for front teeth, they might not be the best option for molars.
-Lets have a more detailed look at their main qualities.
+The choice of dental crown material depends on the location they are being used.
+For example, while E-max veneers in Turkey are perfect for front teeth, they might not be the best option for molars.
+Let’s have a more detailed look at their main qualities.

 A- PFM Crowns